Alcryst/cations/README.md

 ## Usage

 Each habit is represented by an "ion".
 When creating your ion, name it after a habit you want to repeat each day - for example, "Practice the piano" or "Write a line of code".
 Make it simple and easy to complete, to inspire you to get started and make consistent progress; once you've achieved consistency then you can slowly start to increase the intensity of your habit (and change the name of your ion if you wish).
-If you're interested, check out the **Resources** section for supplemental information on why that's recommended!

 You can complete each ion every day to extend your streak: the number of consecutive days that you've completed an ion.
 If you miss a day, your streak will reset to 0.
 Don't be demotivated, though; the important part is getting back on track.